-Director: Juan M. Urbina and Carlo Guillot, Producer/Copyright: Venturia Animation Studios, Language: Spanish, Colombia, Format: HD, Genre: Family, 2013, 13×13’, Rights: World apart from Hispanic US and South America
+Director: Juan M. Urbina and Carlo Guillot, Producer/Copyright: Venturia Animation Studios, Language: Spanish, Colombia, Format: HD, Genre: Family, 2013, 13×13’, Rights: Selected

 It is a modern intergalactic children animation series inspired by the classic Don Quixote by Miguel de Cervantes with the aim of finding the origin of words.
 The Spanish language or “Castilian” has evolved from several linguistic branches, mainly from Latin and Arabic.
 It has also been nurtured by French, English and native words from the Americas among many other influences.